Ironomism1/PyTalk-AI-agent-/README.md

 ## ❤️ Credits

-Crafted with PySide6, Pygments, SpeechRecognition, pyttsx3, Pillow, and the official [Google Generative AI SDK](https://ai.google.dev/gemini-api/docs).
+Crafted with PySide6, Pygments, SpeechRecognition, pyttsx3, Pillow,.
 Inspired by sci-fi interfaces and powered by the Gemini family.

 Enjoy building with PyTalk! 🚀